By Awesome Supplements, Read time: 9 minutes

 Fibre is obviously important for your digestive health and a number of other functions in the body.
 Following a plant based way of eating means that, with all those veggies, fruits, pulses, wholegrains and seeds in your gut you will be getting a lot of fibre.
 25-35g of fibre per day is optimal for most people, many vegans will struggle to stay below 50g but that’s not a problem and, if you can handle it without too much discomfort there is no defined upper limit for fibre intake.
 Just be aware, if you are newly transitioning to a plant based diet you might want to keep an eye on this and bring it up over a few weeks rather than jumping up from 25 to 50g per day.

-There are good vegan alternatives to whey protein which contain very similar amino acid profiles but are often grainy and don’t mix well.
+There are good vegan alternatives to whey protein, however, that contain very similar amino acid profiles.
+The drawback is that these are often grainy and don’t mix well.
 They often taste bad as well.
-Plain pea or rice protein (or a combination of both) are decent but taste awful on their own so mix them with other flavours, like chocolate almond milk, or save them for baking.
+Plain pea or rice protein (or a combination of both) are fantastic nutritionally...but taste awful on their own.

-Like we say, protein powders aren’t a must but they allow larger athletes with a high protein need to hit their targets and, yes you can get ripped as a vegan but you might have to include a couple of shakes or add protein powders to your soups, sauces, granola, cakes, etc. to be able to hit those levels.
+Like we say, protein powders aren’t a must but they allow larger athletes with a high protein need to hit their targets and, even if your targets aren't that high, versatility and convenience aren't a bad thing!

-You absolutely can eat a balanced and healthy plant based diet and still hit your performance nutrition goals.
-It might be that you find that you need to go a little higher on either fats or carbs and a little lower on protein but, with a little practice, you shouldn’t have too much difficulty getting the balance right.
+You absolutely can eat a balanced and healthy plant based diet and still support optimal health as well as hitting your performance nutrition goals.
+It might be that you find that you need to go a little higher on either fats or carbs and a little lower on protein but, with a little practice, you shouldn’t have too much difficulty getting the balance right!